csc-training/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 ## Connecting from Linux

-💬Laptops and workstations running Linux typically have SSH installed.
+💬 Laptops and workstations running Linux typically have SSH installed.

 1. Open a terminal and type:
     ```bash